The Man From UNCLE

 Solo raised his hands in surrender.
 The

 moment of greatest dread had come to pass.
-Capture meant failure of his
+Capture meant failure of his mission.

 "Steve, I can explain."